LATEST ARTICLES

 children

-Having children at a younger age is not an altogether bad thing, but it can present some unique challenges.
-While you’ll have more time and energy to play with and enjoy your children, the reality of the impact of raising your little ones can take its toll on young parents.
+Having children at a younger age is not an altogether bad thing, but it can present some unique challenges for young parents.
+While these parents are likely to have more time and energy to play with and enjoy their children, the reality of the impact of raising children at a young age can take its toll.

 Parenting is a wonderful, yet incredibly stressful job and it undoubtedly changes your relationship with your partner.
-With a fifth of new parents splitting up after welcoming their child into the world, you may also need to consider the lifelong consequences of single or
+With a fifth of new parents splitting up after welcoming their child into the world, you may also need to consider the lifelong consequences of single or co-parenting for both you and your child.

-everyone, doing so at a young age means that you are likely to have spent less time with your partner pre-baby, less time building your career, and you’ll have less life experience.
+While there’s no rules around when it’s best to have children, as it’s a personal choice for everyone, doing so at a young age means that you are likely to have spent less time with your partner pre-baby, less time building your career, and you’ll have less life experience.

-Putting Personal Goals on Hold
+1. Putting Personal Goals on Hold

 When you have a baby, your personal goals, wants and needs get pushed onto the back burner.
 Achieving your goals in your professional and personal life becomes much harder when you have to prioritize your little one, and arranging childcare if you want to do something alone isn’t always easy.
 Parenting with a partner is a game of compromise, where you should share the load evenly so that you both feel you don’t lose your personal identity.